French add to U.S. concerns about Bayer contraceptive implant

-PARIS Women in France who have used Bayer's contraceptive implant Essure have launched a legal complaint about side-effects similar to a challenge already underway in the United States.
+PARIS (Reuters) - Women in France who have used Bayer’s contraceptive implant Essure have launched a legal complaint about side-effects similar to a challenge already underway in the United States.

 A Bayer spokeswoman declined to comment on litigation in France but said the company remained convinced that the implant was a good option for many women and that it offered a positive risk-benefit profile.